ForgeRock/forgeops/helm/README.md

 helm install -f helm/stage/values.yaml ./charts/identity-platform
 ```

-By default, the env command outputs values files and a kustomize overlay.
+By default, the env command outputs values files and a Kustomize overlay.
 If
-you don't want it to output a kustomize overlay, set `NO_KUSTOMIZE=true` in
+you don't want it to output a Kustomize overlay, set `NO_KUSTOMIZE=true` in
 `/path/to/forgeops/forgeops-ng.conf`.